 Spend $2000 for a 4 night hotel stay

-- Best Value: With this card, your 4th night of any hotel stay booked with points is free!
-So the best value is finding a hotel for 20,000 points per night or less and using your 60,000 points for 3 nights + 1 free!
-Check out PointsBreaks for great deals every few months.
-Or check out this map and filter to look at Categories 1-3 to see where you could stay.
-Loads of options in Europe!
+Best Value: With this card, your 4th night of any hotel stay booked with points is free!
+So the best value is finding a hotel for 25,000 points per night or less and using your 80,000 points for 3 nights + 1 free!

-- Check out our Guide to Booking Free Hotel Rooms for more hotel card options
+Check out my Guide to Booking Free Hotel Rooms for more hotel card options

 - $95 annual fee